 Before we get into the nitty-gritty of directory organization, I want to give a mention to Dropbox and other similar services.

-Sync services (including those built into macOS and Windows 10) are amazing tools for having access to your documents between different devices and being able to be productive wherever you are.
-They’re also great for sharing documents with others.
+Sync services (including those built into macOS and Windows 10) are amazing tools for having access to your important documents between different devices and being able to be productive wherever you are.
+They’re also great for sharing digital files with others.

 We use Dropbox extensively, but many people use iCloud Drive or OneDrive, and Box and Google Drive are also popular.